 Individuals who have completed at least 120 semester hours of college and have earned a bachelor’s degree are eligible to sit for the Uniform CPA Examination.
 Visit the KSBA website to apply for the exam.
-Once you receive the application packet, fill out the forms and send in official transcripts from your school, along with the applicable fees.
-These fees include an initial examination fee, and fees for each of the four sections of the exam, along with other fees detailed in the application.
-Take the application to a notary before signing, and after notarization, send the package to:
+Once you receive the application packet, fill out the forms and send in official transcripts from your colleges or university, along with the applicable fees.
+These fees include an initial examination fee, and additional fees for each of the four sections of the exam, along with other fees detailed in the application.
+Read thoroughly and take the application to a notary before signing; after notarization, send the package to:

 Kentucky State Board